 Springbank are the oldest independent family owned distillery in Scotland – unusual in an age when most of the familiar names are owned by a handful of global corporations.
-They are also unique in being the only distillery in Scotland to do everything on-site, from their own floor maltings right through to the bottling plant.
+They are also (claim to be) unique in being the only distillery in Scotland to do everything on-site, from their own floor maltings right through to the bottling plant.

 Perhaps their most curious claim to fame, however, is their "two and a half times distillation process".
 I'm not entirely sure how you can insert half a distillation stage into whisky production and the graphic provided on their website doesn't make it particularly clear either.